Respiratory Care Program

 - All general education courses must be completed with a letter grade of 'C' or better.

-- Complete a minimum of 12 credits hours, including: BSC 2085C w/lab (Anatomy and Physiology I with Lab) 4 semester hours and BSC 2086C w/lab (Anatomy and Physiology II with Lab) 4 semester hours.
+- Complete a minimum of 12 credits hours, including: BSC 2085C w/lab (Anatomy and Physiology I with Lab) 4 semester hours and BSC 2086C w/lab (Anatomy and Physiology II with Lab) 4 semester hours and successful completion of the Computer Literacy requirement.

 - Completion of a SPC Health Programs Application form, which can be accessed online at http://www.spcollege.edu/pages/healthadmissions.aspx?id=1964, and the nonrefundable application fee.